No quick reforms, PM promises new leadership

 "People need governance," Prime Minister Imran Khan said and added that the new concept was brought to the fore after lengthy deliberations and study of the Khyber Pakhtunkhwa local government system and similar systems in vogue internationally.

-Imran Khan said under the new law passed by Punjab, the mayor of a city, town and tehsil would be elected directly -- the first in South Asia.
-He said under the new system, a mayor would be required to get a direct mandate from a large number of voters.
+Imran Khan said under the new law passed by Punjab, the mayor of a city, town and tehsil would be elected directly - first in South Asia.
+He said under the new system a mayor would be required to get a direct mandate from a large number of voters.

 The new process would do away with the existing practice of using money in "purchasing loyalties" for votes.
 Ministers for Local Bodies Khyber Pakhtunkhwa Shahram Khan and Punjab’s Minister of Law Basharat Raja were also present during the interaction.